This cheesy Chicken Hash Brown Casserole is a hearty meal the whole family will love! It's make-ahead, freezer-friendly, and reheats beautifully.

 To freeze, prepare the casserole and transfer it to a freezer-safe dish (without the cracker topping).
 Wrap the casserole tightly and freeze for up to three months.
 Thaw in the refrigerator overnight.

 Bring the casserole to room temperature while preheating the oven to 375 degrees.
 Bake uncovered for 45 minutes.
 Add the cracker topping and bake for another 15 minutes.
 NOTE: If the casserole is partially frozen, increase the baking time until heated through.

 To reheat, plate individual portions and microwave until heated through.
-To reheat the whole casserole, cover with aluminum foil and heat in a 350-degree oven until warmed through.
+To reheat the whole casserole, cover it with aluminum foil and heat it in a 350-degree oven until warmed through.

 You can customize the flavors in this casserole based on what your family loves.